-Hoda Kotb is the co-anchor of NBC News' TODAY joining Savannah Guthrie.
-She is also the co-host of the fourth hour of NBC’s TODAY alongside Kathie Lee Gifford.
+Hoda Kotb is the co-anchor of NBC News' TODAY.
+She is also the co-host of TODAY's fourth hour, alongside Kathie Lee Gifford.
 Since the duo teamed up in 2008, the Gifford-Kotb hour has been hailed as “appointment television” by Entertainment Weekly, “uproarious and irresistible” by People, and “TODAY’s happy hour” by USA Today.

 A New York Times bestselling author, Kotb has written four books, "Hoda: How I Survived War Zones," "Bad Hair, Cancer and Kathie Lee"; "Ten Years Later: Six People Who Faced Adversity and Transformed Their Lives and Where They Belong."
 Kotb is an 9-year breast cancer survivor and is involved in several initiatives to raise awareness about the disease.